There was an error with your log in

 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

-• A $550 deposit to secure your place is due upon booking.
-The remaining amount is paid 3 months (90 days) prior to departure.
+• To secure your spot, a deposit in the amount of 30% is required at the time of booking.
+The remaining amount must be paid 90 calendar days prior to the trip departure.
 Once the trip is confirmed by the guide, the cancellation policy stated below applies.

 • If Client cancels the Booking anytime prior to one hundred twenty (120) calendar days in advance of the trip contemplated by the booking, Client is entitled to a full refund.